x186k/deadsfu/README.md

 - **Selectable Video Switching:** Receivers getting one video-track can switch to any ingress-track into SFU.
 - **Standard WebRTC Simulcast:** Standard simulcast can be egressed two ways: a) single switchable video b) 3-tracks of video.
 - **Designed For Fault Tolerance:** Single-peer-ingress design for practical large-scale fault-tolerant containerized broadcasting.
-- **Chainable SFU clusters:** SFU can ingress via dial-upstream to receive input tracks.
-All tracks are forwarded.

 - **Docker support:** Ready to go Docker images for cloud-native broadcasting clusters.
 - **Kubernetes capable:** Designed for Kubernetes broadcasting clusters.
 - **HTTPS load balancer compatible:** Designed standard HTTPS load balancer compatibility on egress.